Hiking checklist: 11 essentials for hikers anywhere in the world

 Illumination: I have been on countless “short hikes” that ended up being longer adventures because of a missed trail intersection, a time miscalculation, or spending longer along the way because of the fun.
 And a good number of those hikes found me reaching into my pack to whip out my headlamp because it was getting dark.
 It’s not impossible, albeit certainly far more challenging and potentially dangerous, to try to find one’s way in the dark without a light.
 Always, always pack along a headlamp or flashlight, no matter how short your planned hike is.
 I prefer rechargeable versions like those offered by BioLite, LoBeams, or Coast Portland.

 First-aid: Be ready to treat basic bumps, cuts and blisters.
 It is entirely up to you to determine what size first-aid kit you want to tote along – in part determined by your level of first aid knowledge and ability to deal with medical emergencies.
-I love the ultralight, prepackaged and -planned kits from Adventure Medical Kits, but then may augment them with a few personal needs as well, such as personal medications, insect repellent, etc.
+Though I typically package my own travel first aid kit these days, I do love the ultralight, prepackaged and organized kits from Adventure Medical Kits.
+If I do use a prepackage kit, I will always augment them with a few personal needs as well, such as personal medications, insect repellent, etc.

 Fire: You will want to be able to start a fire if you need warmth and heat (though this is NOT the time to start anything that will turn into a forest fire – yes, this has happened).
 I will sometimes pack along a fire-starting stick (essentially a flint stick that you can generate a stream of sparks from).
 Some multitools include a flint stick for double duty.
 A lighter or matches may also work, but they can get wet and become useless.